-- 1. The student must have participated in the ACT or SAT program and achieved the requisite final composite score for admission to the institution the student wishes to attend as set forth in section 3.9.3 above.
-Institutions are authorized by the State Regents to require a minimum high school GPA, class rank, or GED average standard score along with a requisite final composite score. - 2.
-The President or designee may allow exceptions for GED recipients on an individual student basis.
+1. The student must have participated in the ACT or SAT program and

+- 2. The president or the president's designee may allow exceptions for GED recipients on an individual student basis.
 Any exceptions will be appropriately documented. - 3.
-The student must satisfy the high school curricular requirements for the institution to which the student is applying, as certified by the school, or, for home study, the parent.

-E. Opportunity Admission Category
+The student must satisfy the high school curricular requirements for the institution to which the student is applying, as certified by the school, or, for home study, the parent. - E. Opportunity Admission Category